 Bay Adapt and the Regional Shoreline Adaptation Plan

-Greenbelt Alliance supports the Bay Conservation and Development Commission as the backbone agency for implementation of a much needed regional strategy for comprehensively addressing sea level rise in the Bay Area.
+Greenbelt Alliance is working with the Bay Conservation and Development Commission (BCDC) in the implementation of a much-needed regional strategy for comprehensively addressing sea level rise in the Bay Area.

-The Bay Area faces an immense challenge when it comes to Sea Level Rise.
+The Bay Area faces an immense challenge when it comes to sea level rise.
 By 2100, the region could experience up to seven feet of sea level rise along its approximately 1,000-mile shoreline.
-However, this challenge also presents our region with an opportunity for profound change.
+However, this challenge also presents an opportunity for profound transformation.

-As the Bay Area prepares for sea level rise, we collectively have the chance to improve how we plan long-term for our cities and counties, how we support our neighbors and local ecosystems, and how we adapt.
-This change is closer than ever with the passage this year of California Senate Bill 272 Sea Level Rise Planning and Adaptation (Laird, 2023), which mandates the creation of subregional shoreline resiliency plans for both California coastal zones and the Bay Area shoreline
+Collectively, we have the chance to improve how we plan long-term for our cities and counties, how we support our neighbors and local ecosystems, and how we adapt.
+This change is closer than ever with the passage of California Senate Bill 272 Sea Level Rise Planning and Adaptation (Laird, 2023), which mandates the creation of “subregional shoreline resiliency plans” for both California coastal zones and the Bay Area shoreline.

-Greenbelt Alliance has been honored to support the Bay Conservation and Development Commission in its critical role as the backbone agency for implementation of a much needed regional strategy for comprehensively addressing sea level rise in the San Francisco Bay Area.
+Greenbelt Alliance is pleased to be working with BCDC to implement a much-needed regional strategy for comprehensively addressing sea level rise in the San Francisco Bay Area.

 The Regional Shoreline Adaptation Plan